septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/ant_sch.PNG" width="60%">

 #### First Antenna
 The first antenna SMA connector is directly connected to ANT1 pad.
 ANT1 is ESD-protected within the module and carries DC voltage.
-The DC voltage of ANT1 is supplied from mosaic's VANT pad. mosaicHAT's user could choose between 3.3V and 5V supply to VANT using 2.00 mm header jumpers.
+The DC voltage of ANT1 is supplied from mosaic's VANT pad. mosaicHAT user could choose between 3.3V and 5V supply to VANT using 2.00 mm header jumpers.

 The nominal input impedance of the RF line is 50 Ohms.
 Thus, antenna trace should have a characteristic impedance (Zo) of 50 Ohms.
 Line impedance could be measured by different tools, such as the freeware [Saturn PCB toolkit](https://saturnpcb.com/pcb_toolkit).

 <img src="doc_resources/line_impdence.PNG" width="60%">

-Right characteristic impedance (45-55 Ohms) could be reached by adjusting the width of RF line (Conductor Width) having PCB specifications fixed.
+Right characteristic impedance (~50 Ohms) could be reached by adjusting the width of RF line (Conductor Width) having PCB specifications fixed.
 Frequency is set to 1575 MHz as the GPS L1 Frequency.
-Conductor Hight is the thickness of the dielectric material between Top layer and the next copper layer which depends on manufacturing service and board specifications, in mosaicHAT's case it's 0.36 mm.
+Conductor Hight is the thickness of the dielectric material between Top layer and the next copper layer which depends on manufacturing service and board specifications, in mosaicHAT case it's 0.36 mm.

 Having right characteristic impedance insures reduced reflections in the opposite direction thus higher quality of signals.
 For uniform lines, characteristic impedance is not dependent on trace length.